Alton Towers: Forbidden Valley

 Forbidden Valley is set in a 'research facility' run by the Phalanx organisation.
 Prior to a redesign for 2024, the area had a 'post-apocalyptic' theme with scrapyard structures populating the area.
 A SkyRide station also serves this area of the park.

-The area's principal attraction is Nemesis Reborn, previously Nemesis which opened in 1994.
+The area is the location of Nemesis Reborn, previously Nemesis, which opened in 1994.
 Nemesis Reborn is a steel inverted coaster that reaches a speed of 50 mph (81 km) with four inversions, set in a rocky quarry over waterfalls.
 The attraction is themed as an alien creature inhabiting the quarry where the coaster is situated.

 Galactica is a B&M flying coaster, originally opening as Air in 2002.
 Air was loosely themed as a peaceful landscape, distanced from the 'apocalyptic' look of Nemesis.
 Air was redesigned as Galactica in 2016, adopting virtual reality headsets and a space travel theme.
 The VR headsets have since been removed.

 The area also contains two smaller attractions.
 Nemesis Sub-Terra is an indoor attraction featuring a drop tower ride.
 The experience is themed around Nemesis, and how some eggs have been found underground in a facility run by the 'Phalanx'.
 The ride originally operated from 2012 to 2015, however on 27 May 2023, it reopened.
 In 2025, the HUSS suspended topspin Toxicator was added on the former site of Ripsaw, sitting over the pathway on a 16 ft elevated concrete platform.

 In May 2016, the 'Rollercoaster Restaurant' opened, offering a dining experience where guests have their food delivered by looping rails.
 The restaurant is open daily from 10am – 9:30pm; available to guests without theme park admission after the park has closed, except during Scarefest and Fireworks events.
 Since its opening, the Rollercoaster Restaurant has also provided a separate entrance to the park for hotel guests.

-Adventure Land

-Adventure Land is a small family area featuring Spinball Whizzer; based on a pinball machine in which the car is the ball whizzing around the machine.
-The ride originally had this name, until 2010 when it was known as Sonic Spinball.
-It regained its original name in 2016 when the contract ended with SEGA after six years.
-The ride is a Maurer Söhne spinning roller coaster, in which riders sit in cars that can spin on their base whilst travelling at speed around the track.

-Adventure Land is named after the adventure play ground which previously sat on the site.
-The former play area was one of the attractions of a larger area called Kiddies Kingdom.
-In 1996, Kiddies Kingdom was split into Adventure Land and Storybook Land.